neutron-org/neutron-docs/docs/neutron/modules/dex/messages.md

 In rare cases where the target deposit pool has liquidity of both `token0` and `token1`, `autoswap` is required to perform the deposit on that tick.
 Adding an autoswap fee prevents users from getting "free" swaps.
 For example, a user could deposit single-sided liquidity into a 2-sided and then withdraw both `Token0` and `Token1`.

 By default the `autoswap` option is enabled, which allows users to deposit their full deposit amount.
 Autoswap provides a mechanism for users to deposit the entirety of their specified deposit amounts by paying a fee equal to what it would cost to swap their deposit into a matching ratio.
 The fee for performing an autoswap is deducted from the total number of shares the the user is issued.
-To calculate the amount amount of tokens to charge the autoswap fee against we use the following formula.
+To calculate the amount of tokens to charge the autoswap fee against we use the following formula.

 $$\frac{existingReserves_0}{existingReserves_1} = \frac{amountDeposited_0 + price \cdot s} {amountDeposited_1 - s}$$